 Diamonds and the Minerals of the Deep Mantle

 The study of continents using the deepest-derived rocks (xenoliths in kimberlite) led to Steve's recent interest on diamonds.
 Diamonds and their inclusions are rare specimens that usually come from the mantle keels of continents at depths greater than 150km.
 But a small fraction, known as superdeep diamonds, derive from greater depths including the mantle transition zone and the top of the lower mantle.
 Diamonds and their inclusions afford a remarkable chance to study mantle mineralogy, the migration of carbon-bearing fluids and melts, and pressure, temperature, and redox conditions in the deep mantle.
 A particular contribution of Steve’s is to use patterns of diamond formation age, inclusion mineralogy, and location relative to geologic setting to extract large-scale constraints on continent evolution and mantle geodynamics.

 Select the Project Areas menu above to read about some current larger research efforts that Steve is involved in and the Publications menu above to read about Steve's relevant papers grouped by subject area.
-Under More in the navigation bar, select the Geochemistry & Cosmochemistry Group menu to learn about this research group and the analytical capabilities available to investigators working in it.
-Select the Academic Opportunities menu to learn about visitor and postdoctoral fellowship programs.
+Under Other Resources in the navigation bar, select the Geochemistry & Cosmochemistry Group menu to learn about this research group and the analytical capabilities available to investigators working in it.
+Select the Postdocs & Visitors menu to learn about visitor and postdoctoral fellowship programs.